vidyavermaa/11th-chemistry/content.en/hydrogen/compounds-of-hydrogen/index.md

 {{< katex >}}
 CuSO_4 \cdot 5H_2O
 {{< /katex >}}
- → In this compound, four water molecules form a coordinate bond while the fifth water molecule, present outside the coordination, can form an intermolecular hydrogen bond with another molecule. {{< katex >}}
+ → In this compound, four water molecules form a coordinate bond while the fifth water molecule, present outside the coordination, can form an intermolecular hydrogen bond with another molecule.

+ {{< katex >}}
 [Cu(H_2O)_4]SO_4 \cdot H_2O
 {{< /katex >}}

 ![ structure of copper sulphate pentahydrate](eight.jpg)
 **Figure 4.4 structure of copper sulphate pentahydrate**

-**4.5.4 Hard and Soft Water:**
+# Hard and Soft Water:

 Hard water contains high amounts of mineral ions.
 The most common ions found in hard water are the soluble metal cations such as magnesium and calcium, though iron, aluminum, and manganese may also be found in certain areas.
 The presence of these metal salts in the form of bicarbonate, chloride, and sulfate in water makes water ‘hard’.
 When hard water is boiled, carbonates of magnesium and calcium present in it get precipitated.
 On the other hand, water free from soluble salts of calcium and magnesium is called soft water.
 The hardness of water is of two types, viz., temporary hardness and permanent hardness.